-In 1964, Nova University of Advanced Technology was chartered as a graduate institution specializing in the physical and social sciences.
-In 1972, Nova introduced its first off-campus course of study, a major in education.
-Soon, Nova became nationally recognized for its innovative distance learning programs.
+In 1964, Nova University of Advanced Technology was chartered as a graduate institution specializing in the physical and social sciences, and in 1972, the university introduced its first off-campus course of study, leading to a degree in education.
+Soon, Nova University of Advanced Technology became nationally recognized for its innovative distance learning programs.

-The board of trustees changed the university's name to Nova University in 1974.
-Over time, Nova added programs in law, education, business, psychology, computer science, oceanography, social and systemic studies, and hospitality.
+The university's Board of Trustees changed the university's name to Nova University (Nova) in 1974.
+Over time, Nova added law, education, business, psychology, computer science, oceanography, social and systemic studies, and hospitality programs.

-While Nova continued to expand its educational reach, Southeastern University of the Health Sciences also took an expansion course.
-Southeastern was created by osteopathic physicians committed to establishing a college of osteopathic medicine in the Southeast.
-As a result, Southeastern College of Osteopathic Medicine opened in 1981.
-From 1987 to 1997, the institution added Colleges of Pharmacy, Optometry, Allied Health, Medical Sciences, and the College of Dental Medicine

-The merger of Nova University and Southeastern University of the Health Sciences in 1994 increased available resources and gave students the opportunity for a multi-disciplinary education and a better understanding of how their future professions related to society as a whole.
+In 1994, Nova University merged with Southeastern University of the Health Sciences, a university founded by osteopathic physicians committed to the establishment of a college of osteopathic medicine in the Southeast, which added colleges of Pharmacy, Optometry, Allied Health, Medical Sciences, and Dental Medicine.
+The resulting university now became Nova Southeastern University (NSU) giving opportunities for college level studies in many disciplines, multi-disciplinary education, and a better understanding of how future professions relate to society.

-Today, Nova Southeastern University (NSU) is an accredited, coeducational institution providing educational programs from preschool through the professional and doctoral levels.
-The institution awards associate, bachelor, master, specialist, and first-professional degrees in a wide range of fields.
-Those include the arts, business, counseling, conflict resolution, criminal justice, cross-disciplinary studies, engineering, computer and information sciences, education, humanities, medicine (D.O. program), optometry, pharmacy, dental medicine, nursing, various health professions, law, marine sciences, early childhood, psychology, and other social sciences.
+Today, NSU is accredited by the Southern Association of Colleges and Schools Commission on Colleges, providing educational programs from preschool through the professional and doctoral levels.
+The institution awards associate, bachelor, master, specialist, and first-professional degrees, and certificates in a wide range of fields.
+Those include but are not limited to the allied health fields, arts, business, counseling, conflict resolution, criminal justice, cross-disciplinary studies, engineering, computer and information sciences, education, humanities, medicine (D.O. and M.D. programs), optometry, pharmacy, dental medicine, nursing, various health professions, law, paralegal studies, marine sciences, early childhood, psychology, and other social sciences.